We recently received a request to fix a loose ceiling fan. The owner said it was coming away from the ceiling and asked us to take a look.

 Properly installed fans are connected solidly through a fan-rated junction box.
 That means the box has been evaluated as strong enough to hold a fan during operation.
 Therefore, you can’t use just the cheapest plastic junction box when installing a fan.

 The fan-rated box should be screwed solidly to a wooden ceiling joist.
-The box may be connected directly to a single joist, or it might connected with a metal hanger bracket between two joists.
+The box may be connected directly to a single joist, or it might connect with a metal hanger bracket between two joists.
 Either way, the wooden joist connection makes it strong enough to support a moving fan.
 A weak support system will eventually lead to a loose ceiling fan.

 Repairing a loose ceiling fan might require replacing the junction box with a stronger one.
 Or, it might need reinforcement or tightening of the screws.
 When we look at it, we will know the cause.
 And whatever it takes, we can fix it.